OceanStory/Project3/README.md

 ## Approach :

 First of all was deciding what we actually wanted to build , and dividing the work between team members using [Trello](https://trello.com).
-Getting used with [Github](https://github.com).
+Getting used to [Github](https://github.com).

 ## Challenges: